7Block Labs

 Emerging best practices we’re seeing across DAOs

-• Post‑mortem ready logs: persist Forta alert payloads and decoded traces alongside your incident tickets to accelerate IR.
+• Post-mortem ready logs: Don’t forget to save those Forta alert payloads and decoded traces with your incident tickets.
+Having this info handy will really help you respond to incidents more quickly!

 Worked example: Arbitrum DAO Safe, Roles module